Our Team

 Shannon Seibel, Clinical Trainee, LPCC Candidate (EMDR Trained)

-After working in civilian law enforcement roles for 17 years, Shannon as developed a deep appreciation for public safety professions, and has a unique understanding into professional and family stressors, trauma/secondary trauma/vicarious trauma, and moral injuries that can occur when working in the criminal justice systems.
-She believes in or to heal, the conversation needs to start with who you are, and what you need to feel supported, learn how to process physical and emotional responses to stress, and work toward personal goals that improve daily functioning.
+Shannon resides in the Bemidji, Minnesota area, and recognizes the challenges faced by rural first responders.
+After working in civilian law enforcement roles for 17 years, she has developed a deep appreciation for public safety professions and has a unique understanding of professional and family stressors, trauma/secondary trauma/vicarious trauma, and moral injuries that can occur when working in public safety.
+She believes in order to heal, the conversation needs to start with who you are, and what you need to feel supported, learn how to process physical and emotional responses to stress and work toward personal goals that improve daily functioning and overall lifestyle.

 Counselor